gaboesquivel/gaboesquivel/content/projects/jockey-hollow-bar-and-kitchen.md

 ---
 title: "Jockey Hollow Bar and Kitchen"
 slug: "jockey-hollow-bar-and-kitchen"
-description: "A responsive website presenting Jockey Hollow's multi-concept restaurant and dining spaces."
+description: "A responsive site for Jockey Hollow Bar and Kitchen, a historic mansion with four dining concepts."
 tech:
   - SASS
   - jQuery